jDelille/prophit/IDEAS.md

 Have users be able to see this info.

-Users can post their algorithms to the leagerboard.
+Users can post their algorithms to the leaderboard.

 The leaderboard will have their algorithm, only successful algorithms will be featured.

-Users can download and tweak other peoples algorithms,
+Users can download and tweak other peoples algorithms.

+Not logged in users can see some content, but will need to sign in to see more advanced content.

+Use mySQL or Firebase for the database.